haoyangxie/INDE-577/Supervised_Learning/Decision_Trees/README.md

 ## Dataset
 The dataset called Titanic is from [kaggle](https://www.kaggle.com/c/titanic/data).
 The data has been split into two groups: training set (train.csv), test set (test.csv).
-Dataset also includes gender_submission.csv, a set of predictions that assume all and only female passengers survive.

 ## Software Requirements
 The following packages will be needed to run the code below: